188.8.131.52 The Range of Reasons for Voting

 Party ideology: Having strong principles – a personal political philosophy – or following their parents.

 Tactical voting: Choosing a candidate who is more popular than the one they really prefer, to prevent a third candidate from winning – because of their strong dislike of the latter.

 Perceived need for a change: Discontented, not necessarily because of government performance.
 This feeling may or may not depend upon an analysis of the alternatives being offered.

 Ethnic identity: Choosing a candidate who offers to protect their interests because they are fearful of losing influence to other groups, as described earlier (184.108.40.206).

 Personality: Believing that the candidate has the right type of character to take good decisions; choosing someone with whom the voter feels comfortable.

 Loyalty / inertia: Satisfied, apathetic or resigned – feeling that change might not be for the better.

 This rather simplified list illustrates the variety of reasons for the way that people vote.
-The first four in the list are based upon a wish to influence policy, but with varying degrees of interest in the detail.
-The last three are more to do with a wish to delegate political decisions to the ‘right sort of people’ – but perceptions of a candidate’s personality can be changed by a moment’s awkwardness in public, especially if captured on camera, as described in a BBC article published in May 2016: Why do politicians have so many socially awkward moments?
+The first four in the list are based upon a wish to influence policy, but with varying degrees of interest in the detail. and the last three are more to do with a wish to delegate political decisions to the ‘right sort of people’.

 The interval between elections is also a problem.
 This can typically be up to five years, during which time unanticipated events can blow policies off course.
 And, during an election campaign, people might well have forgotten what promises had been made in the previous campaign – so they might not hold politicians adequately to account.